shweta-94/sample-react-redux-login-application/README.md

   3. Run npm install
   4. Run npm start to start the app server.
   5. Navigate to localhost:8080

+  To run the tests
+  1. cd Test
+  2. npm test

 Stepwise running and explanation of how frontend and backend are integrated: